1. Digital Health Apps/Software

 3.1 The users are residents using it within their jurisdiction and/or using it outside their jurisdiction.

-No, the requirements under Q2 do not depend on whether the users (i) are residents of Singapore; or (ii) are using it from Singapore or elsewhere.
-The PDPA applies to all organisations in Singapore.
-For example, the regulations under the SMC and AHPC govern all healthcare professionals in Singapore that are registered with the SMC and AHPC (as applicable), regardless of whether the patients are based in Singapore or elsewhere.
+The regulations under the SMC and AHPC govern all healthcare professionals in Singapore that are registered with the SMC and AHPC (as applicable), regardless of where the patients are using the digital health app from.
 Similarly, healthcare providers based in Singapore are not mandated to set out exceptions for healthcare service recipients outside of Singapore.

 3.2 It is a “B2B” (business to business) rather than “B2C” (business to end consumer) service.